jackwilde/SEA-L5-webapp/README.md

 | DB_USER              | Username of user with permission to connect to database.                 |
 | DB_PASSWORD          | Password for the database user                                           |
 | DB_NAME              | The name of the database within Postgres to store application data       |

+### Run the application
+A Web Server Gateway Interface (WSGI) is required to run Flask applications and so should also be installed on the server hosting the myTraining application.

+## Using the application
+### Roles
+The myTraining application has two roles
+* Standard
+* Admin

+During the first launch the application will create an admin user from the details set via environment variables.
+This admin user can then be used to promote other users to the admin role.
+Otherwise all users who create an account via the sign up page will become standard users.

+### Standard Users
+Standard users are able to log into the application to log any training they have completed.
+They are also permitted to view and update any of their own training.

+### Admin Users
+Admin users can use the same function as standard users but will also have access to admin functions that will allow them to do the following actions:
+* Create, read, update, and delete users
+* Create, read, update, and delete training
+* View training logged for a given user
+* View training logged for a given category